T: +44 (0)1904 322846

-Staying with a host family allows students to immerse themselves in the English language and British culture.
-To make the most out of this time, the student should be treated as part of the family, through conversation, eating meals and doing activities together.
+Staying with a host allows students to immerse themselves in the English language and British culture.
+To make the most out of this time, the student should be treated like family, through conversation, eating meals and doing activities together.

 We have expectations around accommodation, meals, activities, travel and health as outlined below.

 Students should have access to the internet and be provided with a house key for the duration of their stay.

 If it is not possible to have a desk in the bedroom, they must be provided with a quiet area elsewhere in the house, with a table and chair so they can study at any time.